 6) What’s the best advice for keeping motorhome tyres in good condition?

 There’s no specific age recommendation to replace motorhome tyres at.
 If the vehicle does significant annual mileage (i.e. it’s in regular use most of the year), it can be treated like a car - replace the tyres when the tread wears sufficiently.
-If it’s used as a seasonal vehicle - ie it spends lengthy periods in storage, then the advice we’d give for caravan tyres is a goog guideline: Preferably replace any tyre more than five years old, but never exceed seven.
+If it’s used as a seasonal vehicle - ie it spends lengthy periods in storage, then advice on caravan tyres is a good guideline: Preferably replace any tyre more than five years old, but never exceed seven.
 They will have significantly deteriorated by then, whatever the tread depth or amount of use.

 7) Are there any special requirements when choosing a pitch?

 Hardstanding pitches are more suitable for motorhomes, but if using grass then check the ground before you drive on to it, by digging in your heel.
 Be aware that some our our campsites may have temporary or permanent restrictions on motorhomes, so it is best to check when you book that they will allow your vehicle on site.
 We do not set limits for length or weight of vehicle, but practicalities mean that not all pitches on all sites will be suitable for all vehicles in all weathers.